-This course will introduce students to financial and economic aspects of environmental studies.
-This course will introduce students to financial accounting concepts to enable them to read and understand basic financial statements.
+This course will introduce students to business structures, governance, and strategic priorities as they pertain to environmental projects and organizations.
+Students will develop the ability to read and understand basic financial statements.
 Budgeting concepts and funding for projects will be examined.
 In addition, students will gain familiarity with the regulatory environment in Canada, corporate social responsibility, and other sustainability related topics.